SuhasSrinivasan/ppi-tf-network/README.md

-## Comprehensive Human PPI network and TF network
+## Comprehensive Human PPI Network and TF Network
 A public resource for curated and comprehensive PPI network data.
 The benefit of such a public data resource allows additional information to be integrated based on research question.
 Effort will be made to update this resource every six months from upstream databases.